 The most important action you can take is making your landing page mobile-friendly.
 Around half of searchers will be using a mobile device, so ensure your website displays properly for them.
 This will be even more important from March 2021, when Google will roll out mobile-first indexing.

 Clear calls to action will also make searchers stick around.
-Buttons should stand out – colour is a good way to do this – and their copy should be straightforward.
+Buttons should stand out – color is a good way to do this – and their copy should be straightforward.
 People want to know what will happen when they click something, so be direct.
-‘Learn more’ is vague but gets the point across, while ‘Similar courses’ shows a user exactly what will happen when they click.
+‘Learn more’ is vague but gets the point across, while ‘Similar courses’ or ‘Enroll now’ show a user exactly what will happen when they click.

 8. Don’t be afraid to retarget